CLeopard99/twitter-bot/README.md

 2. Log in [here](https://dev.twitter.com/apps/new) and fill in the form for a developer account

-3. You can now access the developer portal which has the:
+3. You can now access the developer portal which has:

     - Settings for updating details